COVID-19 protests in the United States: Background

 The Trump campaign declined to answer whether it was directly involved with organizing the protest in Michigan, but key protest organizers who did identify themselves were Meshawn Maddock, the wife of Republican state representative Matt Maddock and a member of the national advisory board for Women for Trump, and Marian Sheridan, who serves as a vice chair on the Michigan Republican Party, both founding members of Michigan Conservative Coalition.
 The protest in Washington State was organized by a county Republican Party, and speakers included three Republican state legislators.
 FreedomWorks, a conservative advocacy group associated with the Tea Party movement, published a "#ReOpenAmerica Planning Guide".

 Protesters opposed the shelter-in-place orders in their states for various reasons.
-Many said they want businesses reopened so they can go back to work.
+Many said they wanted businesses reopened so they could go back to work.
 Many others displayed pro-Trump banners, signs, and MAGA hats.
 Still others insisted the lockdowns were a violation of their constitutional rights.
 One militia leader told a reporter, "Re-open my state or we will re-open it ourselves."
 The anger driving the protests was called "both real and manufactured", with conservative groups engaging in astroturfing via centralized organization backed by anonymous donors.

-The reopen protests have generally been small, with protester numbers ranging from a few dozen to the low hundreds; the first protest in Michigan drew twenty thousand protestors, as estimated by the state police.
+The reopen protests were generally small, with protester numbers ranging from a few dozen to the low hundreds; the first protest in Michigan drew twenty thousand protestors, as estimated by the state police.
 Protesters included mainstream Republicans, but also far-right groups including Proud Boys and armed militia movement supporters.
 A large number of "anti-vax" advocates have attended, and some have been the organizers of local protests.
-Ben, Chris and Aaron Dorr, three guns-rights activist brothers, are the organizers of protests in several midwestern states.
+Ben, Chris and Aaron Dorr, three guns-rights activist brothers, are the organizers of protests in several Midwestern states.

 Historians have noted that the protests are similar to those who grew tired of restrictions from the 1918 pandemic.

+The ReAwaken America Tour began in the spring of 2021 as Health and Freedom rallies to protest COVID-19 restrictions.
+The events would later be renamed and sponsored by Charismatic Christian magazine Charisma News and expand to include themes of COVID-19 misinformation, QAnon, election denialism, and spiritual warfare.
+As of 2024, dozens of events have been held around the country.